-Myth of headgear causing hair loss lingering despite lack of evidence
+Myth of headwear causing balding/hair loss lingering despite lack of evidence

 One of the most common concerns when it comes to caps, hats or any form of headgear is that wearing them too often might aggravate or even cause hair loss, a worry more frequently found among men but existing among women as well.
 Most have at some point probably heard this myth from family or friends and never had a reason to question it, which is why this idea has been passed on through generations and still finds new targets to discourage from using a cap despite not being based on scientific evidence.
 While there are certain ways headgear can be misused to damage your hair, hair loss centers, medical experts and hair care producers alike all agree that wearing a cap does not aggravate or cause hair loss!